apache/druid/docs/api-reference/supervisor-api.md

 This topic describes the API endpoints to manage and monitor supervisors for Apache Druid.

-In this topic, `http://SERVICE_IP:SERVICE_PORT` is a placeholder for the server address of deployment and the service port.
-For example, on the quickstart configuration, replace `http://ROUTER_IP:ROUTER_PORT` with `http://localhost:8888`.
+In this topic, `http://ROUTER_IP:ROUTER_PORT` is a place holder for your Router service address and port.
+Replace it with the information for your deployment.
+For example, use `http://localhost:8888` for quickstart deployments.

 ## Supervisor information